ibm-cloud-docs/sap-powervs/plan-create-cos-instance.md

 Check this [documentation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-sap/blob/main/solutions/ibm-catalog/sap-s4hana-bw4hana/README.md#2-sap-binaries-required-for-installation-and-folder-structure-in-ibm-cloud-object-storage-bucket) for more information and an example of the binaries required for S/4HANA 2023 and BW/4HANA 2021
 {: tip}

-During deployment, you have to tell Power Virtual Server for SAP HANA where to find the installation files through the ibmcloud_cos_configuration variable.
+During deployment, you have to tell {{site.data.keyword.powerSysFull}} for SAP HANA where to find the installation files through the ibmcloud_cos_configuration variable.
 {: tip}